What are email groups, and why you should use them?

 It improves collaboration and communication

-Email groups also serve as a way of keeping all of your teammates in the loop without missing anyone because you forgot to add their email address.
+Email groups also serve as a way of keeping all of your teammates in the loop without missing anyone because you forgot to add their email addresses.
 You can add all of the relevant members of your team so that they’re up to speed.

 This increases your team's collaboration and fosters strong communication within the organization.